-As the management of Countryside Fire Protection District (District), we offer readers of the Fire Protection District's statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended May 31, 2017.
-The 2016/17 budget year was the thirteenth year for the District to provide an MDA letter in compliance with GASB 34 and provides a comparative analysis.
+As the management of Countryside Fire Protection District (District), we offer readers of the Fire Protection District's statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended May 31, 2019.
+The 2018/19 budget year was year fifteen for the District to provide an MDA letter in compliance with GASB 34 and provides a comparative analysis.